-- (1) Wrinkle the paper in your hand into a ball.
-Is what you now hold in your hand System P? - (2) Is the paper lying on the table System P? - (3) Tear the wrinkled paper in half, and hold both pieces.
-Is what you now hold in your hand System P? - (4) Put down one of the two torn pieces.
+(1) Wrinkle the paper in your hand into a ball.
 Is what you now hold in your hand System P?

-Figure 3-1 Change in the state of a system.
+(2) Is the paper lying on the table System P?

+(3) Tear the wrinkled paper in half, and hold both pieces.
+Is what you now hold in your hand System P?

+(4) Put down one of the two torn pieces.
+Is what you now hold in your hand System P?
 Chapter 4 we will relate matter and energy, which are of central concern to the physical scientist, to changes in the state of a system.
 There we will describe the ways in which a system may store energy and how energy may be transferred as changes occur in the state of a system.
 From an understanding of energy storage and transfer has come the extensive utilization of energy that is at the base of modern technology and current civilization.